 Thanks for visiting our website, and please don’t hesitate to email us if you’d like more information about membership, becoming a sponsor, or attending one of our functions!

-The MAC AAPM Officers consist of an Acting President, President-Elect, Past-President, Secretary, Treasurer, and Chapter Representative to the Board.
+The MAC-AAPM Officers consist of an Acting President, President-Elect, Past-President, Secretary, Treasurer, and Chapter Representative to the Board.

 Sarah Scarboro completed her medical physics training at MD Anderson Cancer Center in Houston, Texas, and has been a clinical therapy physicist at Houston Methodist Hospital and the University of Virginia.
 Most recently, she has started Lark Physics, a physics consulting company providing full therapy physics services as well as eye plaque program support and training.
 Sarah is a member of the Radiation Dosimetry and Treatment Planning Subcommittee and the Working Group on Brachytherapy Clinical Applications.

 Lisa has been a diagnostic medical physicist with Krueger-Gilbert Health Physics in Maryland since July 2014.
 She enjoys working as a consultant and volunteering with the AAPM and ABR.
 She loves teaching and is passionate about physics education, especially with the general public.
-Her career goals include obtaining a position on Krueger-Gilbert’s senior leadership team and mentoring young women in science.
+Her career goals include obtaining a position on Krueger-Gilbert’s senior leadership team and mentoring women in STEM.
 She is also active on social media through Instagram and Twitter (@lisag_dmp).

 David Schlesinger is currently an Associate Professor of Radiation Oncology and Neurological Surgery at the University of Virginia (UVA) where his clinical duties include serving as the chief medical physicist and radiation safety officer for the UVA Gamma Knife Center.
 He attended Georgia Tech as an undergraduate, and earned an MS and PhD in Biomedical Engineering from the University of Virginia.
 Dr. Schlesinger has previously served as Secretary/Treasurer with the MAC AAPM in 2011-2012, and has contributed to the AAPM as summer school faculty, annual meeting therapy education track chair, several task groups, and a frequent annual meeting speaker.
 He is honored to have been selected as an AAPM Fellow in 2020.